fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 	```
 	tar -zxf curl-7.86.0.tar.gz && cd curl-7.86.0
 	```
-3. Issue the command to configure the curl with previously downloaded openssl 3:
+3. Issue the command to configure the curl with openssl:
 	```
 	./configure --with-openssl --enable-versioned-symbols
 	```